jeffaco/msft-updatedns/README.md

 ### Setup

+To use this script on CentOS systems, you must install the `bind-util` package. updatedns requires the *dig* program, which is part of the bind-util package.

 There are two steps to use this script:

 1. The script should be installed on your Linux system.
 This can be done via